Lapin0t/grothendieck-cern/README.md

 intention, their starting theme, was to develop biotechnologies which would allow, with extremely rudimentary means that don't call on the industrial and technological hyperstructure, to create artificial ecosystems highly productive in food.
-Technological means in the ordinary sense---such as the introduction of a continuous source of energy (electricity), or the supply of food by chemical industries (the fertilizers or feed for livestock or fish)---can be replaced by a sophisticated and comprehensive knowledge of the natural phenomena within these artificial ecosystems.
+Technological means in the ordinary sense—such as the introduction of a continuous source of energy (electricity), or the supply of food by chemical industries (the fertilizers or feed for livestock or fish)—can be replaced by a sophisticated and comprehensive knowledge of the natural phenomena within these artificial ecosystems.
 To achieve this, they convinced themselves that this could not be achieved within existing academic structures.
-In fact, it wasn't even possible to do it inside closed laboratories, it could only be done in the field, because the development of these techniques had to take into account subtle ecological factors that vary enormously from one ecological microsystem to another---of which there are thousands and tens of thousands of them in a country like the United States, where they pursue their operations.
+In fact, it wasn't even possible to do it inside closed laboratories, it could only be done in the field, because the development of these techniques had to take into account subtle ecological factors that vary enormously from one ecological microsystem to another—of which there are thousands and tens of thousands of them in a country like the United States, where they pursue their operations.

 So, to develop these methods, we need to develop them in the field and everyone